grafana/grafana/docs/sources/setup-grafana/configure-grafana/proxy.md

 ### Configure Grafana to proxy connections through a socks server

-In order for Grafana to send data source connections to the socks5 server, you will need to configure the `secure_socks_datasource_proxy` section of your config.ini with the following information:
+For Grafana to send data source connections to the socks5 server, you configure the `secure_socks_datasource_proxy` section of the `config.ini` with the following information:

 | Key             | Description                                | Example                         |
 | --------------- | ------------------------------------------ | ------------------------------- |